 If you have agreed that we can send you direct marketing using email, we may make use of social media to target advertising to you.
 This will take the form of adverts about Energy Saving Trust services that appear in your newsfeed etc. This is done by ‘hashing’ your email address.
 A process which converts your email address to a line of numbers which is then matched against the social media provider’s records.
 Any hashed addresses which do not match to their records will be destroyed.
 No personal data is shared.
 You can adjust your setting within your social media:

 Financial records – Where you have applied for a loan through Energy Saving Trust we will keep those records for the length of the loan and an additional 7 years.

 Contact information – 7 years from the last active contact with Energy Saving Trust.
-Unless we have a reason to keep for longer (for example where you have received a loan from us or where the funder has included longer data retention as part of their terms and conditions).
+Unless we have a reason to keep for longer (for example where you have received a loan from us or where the funder has included shorter or longer data retention as part of their terms and conditions).

 Property information – we will keep information about your property indefinitely so that we can provide funders (eg the Scottish Government) with historic information about the UK’s housing stock.
 This will be anonymised.

 (this list will be added to regularly)

 Where Energy Saving Trust is being funded to deliver a project Energy Saving Trust will comply with all document retention requirements specified by the funder.
 This may require us to save all supporting documents in relation to expenditure, personal data or procurement for a period in excess of 7 years.

 The General Data Protection Regulation will change the rights you have with regards to the personal data we hold and use about you.
 Your new rights are described in the guidance below.
 If you have any questions or concerns about how we use your personal information please contact our Data Protection Officer*.
 You can also find useful information on the Information Commissioner’s Office’s website.